dilanmorar/docker_hackerank_api/README.md

 ## Using docker compose

 Docker compose allows you to run multi-container docker applications, such as an app and a database, but in this case it is only the one application.
-You can create and start all the services with a single command `docker-compose up`
+You can create and start all the services with a single command `docker-compose up`.